 School of Visual Culture

-Dr Emma Mahony has worked as a lecturer on graduate and undergraduate programmes in the School of Visual Culture since 2009, and she is currently Course Leader for the BA in Visual Culture.
-She is also a principal investigator on a MSC H2020 RISE transdisciplinary research action (grant €690,000), entitled Spatial Practices in Art and ArChitecture for Empathetic EXchange (SPACEX) 2019-23.
-She also works as a dissertation committee member for the Media, Art and Text PhD Programme at Virginia Commonwealth University.
+Dr Emma Mahony has worked as a lecturer on graduate and undergraduate programmes in the School of Visual Culture since 2009, where she is currently Course Leader for the BA in Visual Culture.
+She is also a principal investigator on a MSC H2020 RISE transdisciplinary research action (grant €690,000), entitled Spatial Practices in Art and ArChitecture for Empathetic EXchange (SPACEX) 2022-26.
 She sits on the editorial board of Art & the Public Sphere journal.
 From 2004-8 she was Exhibition Curator for Hayward Touring, Southbank Centre, London, and from 1999-2004 she worked as an exhibition organiser at a number of public and private art galleries in London including Hayward Gallery, Chisenhale Gallery, Jerwood Space and The Approach.

-‘Operating at a necessary distance from institutions: a case-study of the Barcelona based collective Enmedio’, Anarchist Studies Journal, 27:1, Spring 2019, pp. 32-46.
+‘Operating at a necessary distance from institutions: a case-study of the Barcelona based collective Enmedio’, Anarchist Studies Journal (forthcoming Spring 2019)

-‘Report from Ireland: Repealing the Eight Amendment’, FIELD A Journal of Socially-Engaged Art Criticism, Issue 12, Winter 2019.
+‘Report from Ireland: Repealing the Eight Amendment’, FIELD A Journal of Socially-Engaged Art Criticism (forthcoming Winter 2018).

 ‘Opening spaces of resistance in the corporatized cultural institution: Liberate Tate and the Art Not Oil coalition’, Museum & Society, 15:2, July 2017, 127-41